 Except for painful tender points, physical examination findings are typically normal in fibromyalgia patients.

-Painful tender points are examined in following 9 pairs of location and three control sites.
+Painful tender points are examined in the following 9 pairs of location and three control sites.

-Other nine pairs [4 anterior and 5 posterior] sites are as follows:
+Other nine pairs [4 anterior and 5 posteriors] sites are as follows:

 - Occiput at the nuchal ridge

 - Greater trochanter

 - Medial knee